Without even trying, I've lived on the edge of a knife.

 - Defecting for Love

-A female character who is on the "evil" side falls in love with the hero and joins his side.
+A (usually female) character who's on the evil side falls in love with the hero and joins his side.

 - Minion with an F in Evil

-A Mook who simply doesn't know how to be evil, even if he's trying.
+A Mook who simply doesn't know how to be evil, even if they want to be.

 - Mistreatment-Induced Betrayal

-The villain's loyal followers defect to the hero after the villain makes it clear he doesn't care about them.
+The villain's loyal followers defect to the hero after the villain makes it clear they don't care what happens to them.

 - Monster Adventurers